Holly dealt with postpartum anxiety after her first baby was born.

 - Write down your goals for therapy so you don't get sidetracked.
 Is it to be able to head back into the grocery store with your baby without a panic attack?
 Is it to stress less about meal planning now that you have a baby in arms?

 - Don't expect for therapy to return you to the woman you were before.
 You're not, you're a mom now (or a mom to more children than you were before).
-Your life is different now.
+Your life is different now and resting in that change can be very powerful and positive as you reidentify with your new life.

 3. Talk to Your Mom Friends